Box Score BROOKVILLE, N.Y. — The Duquesne University football team dropped a 29-11 decision to LIU on Saturday afternoon at Shark Stadium.

 NOTES

-- The defense registered seven tackles for loss, marking the fifth straight game with seven or more.
-Avery Morris tied a career high with 2.0 TFLs, Carter Lance added one, and Jabari Odoemenem and Alex Reese III each contributed 0.5.
+- The Dukes' defense tallied seven tackles for loss, their fifth straight game with seven or more.
+Avery Morris, Jack Dunkley, and Kevin Kurzinger led the way with 1.5 each, while Carter Lance added 1.0.
+Nico Pate, Jabari Odoemenem, and Alex Reese III each contributed 0.5.
+Dunkley has recorded a TFL in six straight games, Kurzinger in five, and both Pate and Findlayter in two consecutive outings.

 - Harper's interception extended Duquesne's takeaway streak to seven consecutive games.